joesinghaus/Blades-template/README.md

 In order to change the non-playbook-specific gear that every character gets, you will need to edit the `itemData` array in the `sheetworkers.js` file.
 The names of items (such as "a_blade_or_two") and their descriptions (such as "a_blade_or_two_description") are translated, so make sure to also edit the `translation.json` file as well.
 The items are in the same order that they will appear on the sheet.

 ### Factions
-To change the factions, modify the factionData object in the `sheetworkers.js` (line 760+).
+To change the factions, modify the factionsData object in the `sheetworkers.js` (line 760+).
 The faction names (such as "The Circle of Flame") as well the headers (such as "Underworld") are translated, so be sure to change and/or add the corresponding keys in the `translation.json` file, e.g. `"faction_the_circle_of_flame": "The Circle of Flame",` and `"factions1": "Underworld",`.
+You should also change the header in the corresponding line of  `faction.pug` (line 27+).
+You can play around with the number of faction "categories" in the faction.pug and the factionsData object.

 ### Logo
 The game logo is on line 635 of `sheet.scss`.